prateek1592/Deep_Learning_R/README.md

-Implementing deep neural networks in R, based on algorithms presented in Prof Andrew Ng's 'Deep Learning' specialization.
+Implementing deep neural networks in R, based on pseudocodes presented in Prof Andrew Ng's 'Deep Learning' specialization.

 The code (Self_NN_v5) allows for choices of: